 - First, we have existing on-premises network with Active Directory controlling access to resources through Kerberos authentication

-- Next, we have application deployed on-premises, in our case SQL Server and SQL reporting services
+- Next, we have an application deployed on-premises, in our case SQL Server and SQL reporting services

-- This is typical scenario where users authenticated against Active Directory are accessing on-premises application
+- This is a typical scenario where users authenticated against Active Directory are accessing an on-premises application

-Now, when our user is moving outside of their on-premises network, it can’t access same resources as Active Directory.
+Now, when our user is moving outside of their on-premises network, they can’t access the same resources as through the Active Directory.
 Why?
-Since it was never built to extend an authentication to users over the Internet.
+Since it was never built to extend authentication to users over the Internet.